alsosprachben/mnvkd/README.md

 ## Synopsis

-### `mnvkd` is a C service stack, comprised of:
+### `mnvkd` is a C service stack, comprised of *threading*, *actor*, *service*, and *application* frameworks:
-1. An event-based, stackless, stateful-threaded coroutine framework with message passing and I/O aggregation facilities,
+1. a *threading* framework: An event-based, stackless, stateful-threaded coroutine framework with message passing and I/O aggregation facilities,
-2. A soft-real-time, actor-based virtual kernel to drive resource events for the threaded coroutines,
+2. an *actor* framework: A soft-real-time, actor-based virtual kernel to drive resource events for the threaded coroutines,
-3. A "Super-Server" framework and protocol suite, and
+3. a *service* framework: A "Super-Server" framework and protocol suite, and
-4. A cloud and edge application server and runtime library.
+4. an *application* framework: A cloud and edge application server and runtime library.

-#### (#1) `mnvkd` is an M:1, deterministic, stackless, stateful-threading library based on a novel coroutine framework:
+#### (#1) the `mnvkd` threading framework is an M:1, deterministic, stackless, stateful-threading library based on a novel coroutine framework:
 1. providing deterministic concurrency,
 2. within a single, small contiguous virtual memory space (micro-heap),
 3. for extremely high locality of reference,
 4. with message passing, and high-level, blocking I/O stream operations for automatically aggregating I/O operations.

-#### (#2) `mnvkd` is an M:N actor-based C alternative to Erlang and Golang to drive many M:1 processes:
+#### (#2) the `mnvkd` actor framework is an M:N C platform alternative to Erlang and Golang to drive many M:1 processes:
 1. providing run-time memory safety, but
 2. without garbage collection,
 3. without locking,